Alibakhshov/Image-Processing/CONTRIBUTING.md

 If you have any questions or need further assistance, feel free to reach out to us through the [GitHub issues](https://github.com/Alibakhshov/Image-Processing/issues).

-## License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 Thank you for contributing!